dskarbek/OregonTrailRace/docs/rules.md

 Then, reshuffle the discarded trail cards to recreate a trail deck.
 When picking up the trail cards, keep count of how long a trail (not counting forts/towns) has been picked up so you can still count what trail length each player has reached.

+Players can also voluntarily discard trail cards from their hand at any point.

 Here, everyone has gotten to or past the town...
 ![][past_town]